aetting/lm-diagnostics/README.md

 # Code

-## Data processing and diagnostic test code, for use with arbitrary language models

 The code in this section can be used to process the datasets for input to a language model, and to run the diagnostic tests on that language model's predictions.
+It should be used in three steps:

-### 1) Process datasets to produce inputs for LM
+### Step 1) Process datasets to produce inputs for LM

 `proc_datasets.py` can be used to process the provided datasets into 1) `<testname>-contextlist` files containing contexts (one per line) on which the LM's predictions should be conditioned, and b) `<testname>-targetlist` files containing target words (one per line, aligned with the contexts in `*-contextlist`) for which you will need probabilities conditioned on the corresponding contexts.
 Repeats in `*-contextlist` are intentional, to align with the targets in `*-targetlist`.